mpatankar6/dotfiles/README.md

 # Dotfiles
 ## Design
-My setup mostly revolves around [Nix](https://nixos.org/).
-I have taken a pragmatic approach, and while Nix is awesome, for me it isn't the be all and end all of system configuration.
+My setup revolves around [Nix](https://nixos.org/), though I have taken a slightly pragmatic approach.
+While Nix is awesome, for me, it isn't the be-all and end-all of system configuration.

 ## Screenshots
 ![My NixOS Desktop](./images/desktop.png)